 (15) Take a luxury car tour around the city.
 For a more upscale experience touring the city, you can hire a luxury vehicle to drive you around Prague.
 We saw some pretty swanky cars driving tourists as they sipped on Champagne.
 Prices start at 1200 Czech Korunas.

 (16) Watch the Astronomical Clock strike the hour.
-If you’re coming with great expectations, you may be underwhelmed, but nevertheless, you can’t come to Prague and not visit the Astronomical Clock.
+If you’re coming with great expectations, you may be underwhelmed, but nevertheless, seeing the Astronomical Clock is one of the top things to do in Prague.
 The clock was first installed in 1410, which makes it the third-oldest astronomical clock in the world and the oldest one still working!
 Every hour crowds gather with cameras in hand and watch the clock work its magic.
 A little skeleton rings a golden bell, the apostles make their appearance at the windows, and then a little golden rooster crows.

 (17) Catch Sigmund Freud dangling from a beam.
 There’s a famous piece by David Cerny in Prague’s Old Town which is called Man Hanging Out.
 The 7 foot sculpture depicts Sigmund Freud, one of the best known psychoanalysts, hanging by one hand high above a street and pondering whether or not to let go.
 Freud suffered from several phobias including fear of his own death, which is what this particular piece alludes to.